Setting the record straight.

 Their study was published in a journal called Sustainability which is a “rapid publication” (translation: minimal peer review process) journal describing itself as providing an “advanced forum for studies related to sustainability and sustainable development”.

 Got that?
-I hope so.
-In the eyes of the people pushing the eco-cycling agenda in BC, private autos have no place in the world of sustainability.
+I hope so, because in the eyes of many people pushing the eco-cycling agenda, private autos have no place in the world of sustainability.

 But I digress.